-- Local emergency services, which can be reached by calling 911, or the City of Claremont Emergency Services at (909) 626-1296. - All members of staff and faculty at CST are responsible parties, who are equipped to refer persons who experience sexual misconduct to The Title IX Coordinator for assistance in finding resources on a case-by-case basis.
+- Local emergency services, which can be reached by calling 911, or the City of Los Angeles Emergency Services at https://emergency.lacity.gov/la-responds/emergency-contacts. - All members of staff and faculty at CST are responsible parties, who are equipped to refer persons who experience sexual misconduct to The Title IX Coordinator for assistance in finding resources on a case-by-case basis.